This is a post from my old blog before I switched to a garden model.

 Lately I’ve been trying to write one using the ServiceWorker API, and using WASM for the code that runs the ServiceWorker.
 This has turned out to be tricker than I had hoped, because of some limitations of how the ServiceWorker has to be set up.

-The basic idea of what I want to do is use a ServiceWorker as a client-side “server” that responds to requests like an actual HTTP server would, just using the fetchfetch handler to do it.
+The basic idea of what I want to do is use a ServiceWorker as a client-side “server” that responds to requests like an actual HTTP server would, just using the fetch handler to do it.
 I’ve gotten a working concept and I’m just trying to polish it up so it could be used for a variety of projects.

 One of the nice things that falls out of this is that it is offline-first.
 The whole idea of ServiceWorkers is a way to support offline web applications that work in both online and offline modes.